 GICF USA is committed to following biblical principles of financial stewardship, transparency and accountability.
 We undertake numerous activities to ensure that the donations we receive are used for the stated purposes of GICF (see our Mission Statement) and that all expenditures are approved and accounted for.
 We demonstrate our financial integrity through the following:

-Subsequent to rigorous review, GICF USA Inc. has been accredited by and is a member of the Evangelical Council for Financial Accountability.
+Subsequent to rigorous review, GICF USA Inc. has been accredited by the Evangelical Council for Financial Accountability.
 Certification by ECFA demonstrates compliance with established standards for financial accountability, fundraising and board governance within our US-based organization.

 How Is The Money I Donate Used?